aptdnfapt/OliveOwl/README.md

-# AI Help - Terminal AI Chat Assistant
+# OliveOwl - Terminal AI Chat Assistant

 A simple Bash script to interact with AI models (Gemini or OpenRouter) directly from your terminal.
 It features chat history, Markdown rendering via `bat`, and easy command copying via `fzf`.